Aerosmith (album): Composition

-"Dream On" – "The music for 'Dream On' was originally written on a Steinway upright piano in the living room of Trow-Rico Lodge in Sunapee, maybe four years before Aerosmith even started.
+Tyler wrote "Dream On" in stages over several years, finalizing the lyrics during the album's sessions.
+He explains, "The music for 'Dream On' was originally written on a Steinway upright piano in the living room of Trow-Rico Lodge in Sunapee, maybe four years before Aerosmith even started.
 I was seventeen or eighteen ...
 It was just this little thing I was playing, and I never dreamed it would end up as a real song or anything ...
 It's about dreaming until your dreams come true."
+The song is famous for its building climax to showcase Tyler's trademark screams.
+It was written on piano but the recording contains a two-guitar arrangement, with guitarist Brad Whitford explaining to Guitar World's Alan Di Perna in 1997, "The idea was just to transcribe what Steven was doing with his left and right hands on the piano."
+Explains Tyler, "Never in a million years did I think I'd take it to guitar.
+When I transposed it to guitar Joe played the right fingers and Brad played the left hand on guitar.
+Sitting there working it out on guitar and piano I got a little melodramatic.
+The song was so good it brought a tear to my eye."
+The song is composed in the key of F minor.

-"One Way Street" – "'One Way Street' was written on piano at 1325 [the street number of the house where the band lived], with rhythm and the [harmonica] coming from 'Midnight Rambler.'"
+"One Way Street" was inspired by one of Tyler's relationships at the time.
+He explains, "'One Way Street' was written on piano at 1325 [the street number of the house where the band lived], with rhythm and the harp coming from 'Midnight Rambler.'"